An investigation

 Move through the per-book dashboards, or start with the research that grounds every metric on this site.

 An analytical project.
 Truth in Romance examines and quantifies how explicit-romance fiction is constructed — including the explicit passages themselves.
 It contains adult content and is intended for readers 18 and over.
-Every book in the catalog is illustrative and fictional — titles, authors, and the metrics attached to them are invented to demonstrate the analysis, not to describe real published works.
+The books in the catalog are real published works; their titles and contents are discussed here for research, commentary, and criticism.
+The per-book signal scores, arc shapes, and tag weights are the project’s own analytical estimates from automated text sampling — directional, not exact measurements, and not the publishers’ figures.
 Industry figures are attributed to published industry research (Circana and similar).

 © 2026 Truth in Romance.
 For research and commentary purposes.